 Marine Corps Enterprise Network Digital Twin

 Recognizing this need, Marine Corps Systems Command (MCSC) and Marine Corps Tactical System Support Activity (MCTSSA) tasked SCALABLE to provide network digital twin services for modeling of the Marine Corps Enterprise Network (MCEN) in support of the MCEN Planning Yard (MPY).
-The mission of the MCEN Planning Yard is to provide engineering services to integrate changes to the MCEN to reduce risk and meet or exceed all force requirements, maximize cybersecurity, minimize downtime, and reduce total cost of ownership.
+The mission of the MCEN Planning Yard is to provide engineering services to integrate changes to the MCEN to reduce risk and meet or exceed all force requirements, maximize cybersecurity, minimize downtime, and reduce the total cost of ownership.
 The MPY provides an enabling capability to implement Technical Authority over the MCEN by establishing a rigorous and repeatable engineering process to evaluate proposed changes and cyber vulnerabilities.
 The focus of the MPY includes tactical communications systems, the MCEN persistent environment (garrison), as well as the intervening seams and interfaces.
 The MCEN digital twin thus must be able to accurately emulate Marine Corps networks from the fighting hole to the flagpole.
+The MCEN digital twin developed by SCALABLE provides a rapid and easy approach for network analysis, testing, and optimization, thereby reducing recurring costs and lead times for the deployment of new capabilities.

 Segments of the MCEN are replicated in SCALABLE’s EXata network simulation tool to create the MCEN digital twin, leveraging the Joint Network Emulator (JNE) developed by SCALABLE under prior Government contracts.
 Resulting MCEN digital twin models are progressively enhanced and continuously updated.
 Additional sites and components can be iteratively added to ensure the MCEN digital twin contains all required sites and functionality.